manuelelelel/project6/abgabe/README.md

 We also include a benchmark harness (`stencil_bench.py`) that runs all drivers across grid sizes and repetitions, plus a post‑processing script (`overlay_and_speedup.py`) that overlays medians and computes speedups.

 Here is a Run cheatsheet, to get all the scripts running.
-Every script has default versions, so you can run all scripts just by using:
+Every script has default versions, so we can run all scripts just by using:
 > python script_name.py

 The scripts can also handle run commands via terminal, some example for each script are provided here: